 Early History of the Guilaum family

-Another 194 words (14 lines of text) covering the years 1070, 1087 and 1816 are included under the topic Early Guilaum History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Guilaum research.
+Another 149 words (11 lines of text) covering the years 1070, 1087 and 1816 are included under the topic Early Guilaum History in all our PDF Extended History products and printed products wherever possible.

 Guilaum Spelling Variations

 There were a great number of spelling variations in French surnames.
 One reason for this was the wide variety of cultural influences present in France during the early development of the French language.
 The many spelling variations of the name include Guilaume, Guillaume, Guilaum, Guillamauax, Guillemot, Guillaumie, Guillaumes, Guillaumaud, Guillaumaut, Guillaumard, Guillaumart, De Guillaume and many more.

 Early Notables of the Guilaum family (pre 1700)